Lopburi province: Provincial government

 The province is subdivided into 11 districts (amphoe).
 The districts are further subdivided into 122 sub-districts (tambon) and 1,126 villages (muban).

 Local government

 As of 26 November 2019 there are: one Lopburi Provincial Administrative Organization (ongkan borihan suan changwat) and 23 municipal (thesaban) areas in the province.
 Lopburi, Khao Sam Yot and Ban Mi have town (thesaban mueang) status.
 Further 20 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 102 Subdistrict Administrative Organizations - SAO (ongkan borihan suan tambon).

 Transportation

 Rail

 Lopburi railway station is a station of the State Railway of Thailand's Northern Line, the end of Bangkok's suburban service.

 Roads

-The main road through Lobpuri is Route 1 (Phahonyothin Road), which starts in Bangkok, and continues through Lopburi, Chai Nat, Nakhon Sawan, Kamphaeng Phet, Tak, Lampang, Chiang Rai, and the border with Burma at Mae Sai.
-Route 311 leads west to Sing Buri, and Route 3196 leads south-west to Ang Thong.
+The main road through Lobpuri is Highway 1 (Phahonyothin Road), which starts in Bangkok, and continues through Lopburi, Chai Nat, Nakhon Sawan, Kamphaeng Phet, Tak, Lampang, Chiang Rai, and the border with Burma at Mae Sai.
+Highway 311 leads west to Sing Buri, and Highway 3196 leads south-west to Ang Thong.